-How did someone from sleepy Cheltenham come to be so interested by Cambodia?
+How did you become so interested by Cambodia?

 I owe a debt of gratitude to the award-winning journalist John Pilger.
 It was his 1979 documentary Year Zero: The Silent Death of Cambodia that I watched from my sitting room in Cheltenham that first grabbed my attention and exposed me to the tragic story of Cambodia (then also known as Kampuchea).
 I was horrified.
 Deeply moved by the film The Killing Fields in the mid-80s, my knowledge of Cambodia as a country improved substantially, and more hard-hitting Pilger revelations in 1990 kick-started an affair that became a passion.
 In the early nineties, my zeal was boosted with membership of the UK pressure groups, Action Cambodia and Friends of Cambodia.

 A July 1997 story on Andy’s early Cambodian obsession in his local newspaper

 When did you first actually come to Cambodia?